Pokrovske, Synelnykove Raion, Dnipropetrovsk Oblast: History

-During the Great Patriotic War, in October 1941, the village was occupied by advancing German troops, but on September 14, 1943, it was liberated by units of the 257th Rifle Division of the Red Army.
+During the Second World War, in October 1941, the village was occupied by advancing German troops, but on September 14, 1943, it was liberated by units of the 257th Rifle Division of the Red Army.
 In 1957, it was granted the status of "urban-type settlement".

 In January 1989 the population was 12,080 inhabitants.

 On 25 August 2014, a monument to Lenin was toppled in town.

 Until the raion was abolished on 18 July 2020, Pokrovske was the administrative center of Pokrovske Raion.
 After that date the urban-type settlement became part of Synelnykove Raion.

 Until 26 January 2024, Pokrovske was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Pokrovske became a rural settlement.

+Battle for the village (2025–present)

+In September 2025, as part of the Huliaipole offensive, the Armed Forces of the Russian Federation, entered the southeastern outskirts of the Dnipropetrovsk Oblast, began an attack on the village.

 Demographics

 As of the 2001 Ukrainian census, the town had 11,661 inhabitants.
+In December 2025, the village had 200 inhabitants.
 The linguistic composition was as follows: